 Competitive dynamics also affect the number of closedend funds offered in any given year.
 In particular, closedend fund sponsors create new closed-end funds to meet investor demand, and they merge or liquidate closed-end funds that do not attract sufficient investor interest.
 In recent years, closed-end fund sponsors have also merged funds with similar strategies to improve trading efficiency.
-The pace of newly created closed-end funds has been restrained since the financial crisis of 2008 but widening discounts in 2015 for many existing closed-end funds further limited new fund launches.
-In 2015, 10 closed-end funds were created, compared with 14 in 2014 (Figure 7) and 23 in 2013.
-The rate of closed-end fund mergers and liquidations fell to 17 in 2015 from 42 in 2014.
+Consequently, the number of closed-end funds available to investors has declined steadily since 2011.
+In each of the past five years, more closed-end funds were liquidated and others converted into open-end mutual funds or exchange-traded funds than new closed-end funds were launched.
+In 2016, eight closed-end funds were created, compared with 10 in 2015 and 14 in 2014 (Figure 7).
+The number of closed-end fund mergers and liquidations increased to 28 in 2016 from 17 in 2015.